qelectrotech/qelectrotech-doc/source/users/interface/panels/selection_properties_panel.rst

 Selection properties panel
 ==========================

-The selection properties panel displays the properties from the selecte object.
+The selection properties panel displays the properties from the selected object.
 Only the properties from some object can be displayed at the panel.
 The selection properties panel can display the properties from: